Mukirimeeme/StanzaExcersice/README.md

-# Jungle_Socks
+# Stanza
-Jungle Socks is an online jungle themed socks company
+creating an online event

 #To run these automated tests